 Content-Heavy Sites with Daily Updates

 If you're publishing blog posts, news articles, or content updates every day, WordPress's admin interface is hard to beat.
-Non-technical users can log in, write, and publish without touching code.
+Non-technical team members can log in, write, format, and publish without touching code.
+The block editor (Gutenberg) has matured significantly since 2020.

 Very Tight Budgets

-If you genuinely have $2,000-3,000 for a website and can't invest more, WordPress is a valid option.
+If you genuinely have $2,000–$3,000 for a website and can't invest more, WordPress is a valid option.
 Something is better than nothing.
-Just budget for ongoing costs.
+Just budget honestly for ongoing costs: hosting ($10–$50/month), a maintenance retainer ($100–$300/month), and occasional emergency fixes when plugins conflict or something breaks.

 You Want to DIY